Nicoretti/xxd-rs/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -i, --input-file <infile>      Input file which shall be used (default: stdin) -l, --length <length>          Amount of bytes which shall be read -o, --output-file <outfile>    File to which the output will be written (default: stdout) -s, --seek <seek>              Offset in the file where to start reading
+    -l, --length <length>          Amount of bytes which shall be read -o, --output-file <outfile>    File to which the output will be written (default: stdout) -s, --seek <seek>              Offset in the file where to start reading